Abo-Soile/SOILE-Backend/prod/mods/fi.abo.kogni.soile~http-server~1.0/static_files/elang-guide.md

 Displayobject for displaying text at any location.
 Fontsize is an optional argument and it defaults to 20

 **imagefile(imageurl)**
-Object contianing a image specified by the url, so images can either be uploaded to the testeditor or fetched from the internet.
+Object containing a image specified by the url, so images can either be uploaded to the testeditor or fetched from the internet.
 Note that images on the net can disappear or change at any time.
 The image is displayed without any scaling so make sure that the image is the right size.

 **rectangle(width height borderwidth=2)**
 Displays a rectangle with the given width height and borderwidth.
 Borderwidth is an optional argument and defaults to 2.